If you remember I created a post that explains what is a document camera used for? This time let me show you the best document cameras for teachers.

 When you are familiar with your doc cam’s connectivity features, it makes it easy to complete the basic connections as well as the different modes and to access the on-screen display menu for these modes.

-A good camera.
 Document cameras are intended to magnify important details for the entire class to get a better grasp of understanding.
 Some models are designed with autofocus so they become more interactive.

 In science or laboratory classes, for instance, where you need to focus on 3D objects, contingents, and specifics – you may need a model that offers a microscope adapter, or a feature that can read microscale items.

-A built-in microphone.
+It has a built-in microphone.
 If your device can record both video and audio, then that helps you create a narrated lesson.
 This is more effective than recording simple pictures.
 Since doc cams can connect with iPads and integrate into interactive whiteboard systems, then it’s the perfect device you can use from K-12 to high school classes.

 You’ll love to watch this video and learn how to use a document camera.